 - New York/San Francisco Giants vs. Brooklyn/Los Angeles Dodgers: Another natural with a history of tough head to head competition and a lot of bad blood.
-Juan Marichal beating John Roseboro in the head with a bat in a 1965 game was the most violent incident in the rivalry but there were still probably few Dodger fans who cheered the Giants in 2010 as they won their first World Series since 1954.
+Juan Marichal beating John Roseboro in the head with a bat was the most violent incident in any game but the rivalry has been persistent and there were still probably few Dodger fans who cheered the Giants in 2010 as they won their first World Series since 1954.
+Any what about those World Series victories in 2012 and 2014?
+I doubt the Dodgers. who have not taken a World Series since 1988, enjoyed them very much.

 - New York Mets vs. Atlanta Braves: This rivalry, always present since the birth of the Mets, really took off when the Braves rose to dominance in the NL East in the early 1990s.
 Lots of nastiness on the field, but nothing compared to what took place in the stands.
 I was once in the middle of a fight at Shea Stadium between Mets fans and some Braves afficionados.
 I had beer spilled on me, but otherwise escaped untouched.

 - Philadelphia Phillies vs. New York Mets: Like the Braves, the Phillies and the Mets have also squared off on some titanic struggles.
-Looks like more is in store as the “four horsemen of the strikeout”–Halliday, Hamels, Lee, and Oswalt–seem destined to dominate the NL East in 2011, much to the chagrin of the Mets.
+With one team on the decline and the Mets on the rise perhaps this rivalry will cool off, but I doubt it.

 - New York Yankees vs. Brooklyn/Los Angeles Dodgers: These two teams have met 11 times in the World Series, more times than any other pair of teams, with the Yankees taking all but three of those matchups.
 I look forward to another World Series between them, but who knows when.